gilbsgilbs/babel-plugin-i18next-extract/README.md

 Comment hints may also be used in the future to explicitly mark keys as having plural forms or contexts (and specify which ones), or to specify a namespace.
 Stay tuned.

+## Usage with create-react-app

+TODO: It should be enough to use babel-preset-react-app and declare the plugin in babelrc, but I have to check this out.

 ## Gotchas